ajhamwood/reason/readme.md

 ## JavaScript API
 **Reason.js** objects are created using the `Data`, `Def` and `Sig` methods on an initialised `Reason` object.
 The un-typechecked object is available synchronously with limited properties, and immediately attempts asynchronous typechecking.

-To request asynchronous typechecking of **Reason** code either use eg `R.ready`, or for a new object called `myTerm`, use `myTerm.ready`.
+To wait for asynchronous typechecking of **Reason** code to complete either use eg `R.ready`, or for a new object called `myTerm`, use `myTerm.ready`.
 If your code passes typechecking, new properties and methods will become available.
 ```js
 let R = Reason();